 Top 10 Richest Inventors in History

-Though generals, politicians, and even artists usually most of the attention, it’s the scientists and inventors who actually change history and make the world a better place.
+Though generals, politicians, and even artists usually got most of the attention throughout history, it’s the scientists and inventors who actually change the course of things and make the world a better place.
 Sometimes this pays off for the innovators as well.

 10. Thomas Alva Edison – Estimated Net Worth Today: $200 Million

 Probably one of the greatest inventors of all time, especially in terms of turning his technical acumen into a very successful commercial endeavor, Thomas Alva Edison (1847-1931) held no fewer than 1093 US patents and created a number of successful businesses, including General Electric, which today one of the largest companies in the world.

 His inventions included the phonograph, an early X-ray machine, and an improved telegraph and motion picture camera, were hugely influential in many fields.
 He’s also famous for creating the first commercially viable light bulb and championing direct current (DC), instead of alternating current (AC).
 For these amazing creations, he was dubbed “The Wizard of Menlo Park”, the place where he created what was perhaps the world’s first industrial research lab.